chaotic-society/theoretica/CONTRIBUTING.md

 }
 ```

-To know more about writing documentation, please have a look at [DOCUMENTING.md](https://github.com/chaotic-society/theoretica/blob/master/DOCUMENTING.md).
+To know more about writing Doxygen documentation, please have a look at this [Doxygen guide](https://www.doxygen.nl/manual/docblocks.html).

 ### Thank you for your contribution!